THashimov/RustyJack/README.md

     - [ ] Other players play basic strategy.
 - [ ] Online
     - [ ] Create and join lobbies
+- [ ] Cross-compile for Windows and Mac

 See the [open issues](https://github.com/MightyGiant21/RustyJack/issues) for a full list of proposed features (and known issues).